docksal/docksal/docs/docksal-stack.md

 ### CLI

-Docksal's [CLI service](https://github.com/docksal/service-cli) provides an environment to run php-fpm, that is used by web service, Behat, mysql, drush and other tools, and provides reliable automation interface via `fin exec`.
+Docksal's [CLI service](https://github.com/docksal/service-cli) provides an environment to run php-fpm, that is used by web service, as well as for Behat, mysql, drush and other tools.
+Provides reliable automation interface via `fin exec`.

 <a name="understanding-configuration"></a>
-## Project services advanced configuration
+## Understanding configuration

 Docksal relies on [Docker Compose](https://docs.docker.com/compose/) to launch groups of related containers.
 You want to familiarize yourself with [basic concepts](https://docs.docker.com/compose/overview/) of Docker Compose